Version: 2022.3

 See in Glossary

-Set the colors for the following UI elements.
+The colors for the following UI elements.

-Awake Color (Outline) Set the color of the Collider 2D GizmoA graphic overlay associated with a GameObject in a Scene, and displayed in the Scene View.
+Awake Color (Outline) The color of the Collider 2D GizmoA graphic overlay associated with a GameObject in a Scene, and displayed in the Scene View.
 Built-in scene tools such as the move tool are Gizmos, and you can create custom Gizmos using textures or scripting.
 Some Gizmos are only drawn when the GameObject is selected, while other Gizmos are drawn by the Editor regardless of which GameObjects are selected.
 More info

 See in Glossary